Close Menu

 3. Reduced Oxygen Intake

 Sleeping in positions that compress your chest or block your airway can reduce the efficiency of your breathing.
-Nighttime breathing issues can lead to low blood oxygen levels, preventing your body from fully replenishing its energy reserves.
+Nighttime breathing issues, such as snoring or undiagnosed sleep apnea, can lead to low blood oxygen levels, preventing your body from fully replenishing its energy reserves.
+For those seeking solutions or support, this website offers helpful resources and equipment for managing sleep-related breathing conditions.
 Insufficient oxygen ultimately translates to sluggish mornings and decreased alertness.

 4. Headaches and Migraines